-You will notice that a lot of pixels have been selected as initial PS candidates, and many of them look quite noisy.
-The first interferogram displayed uses the master as slave and so has zero phase throughout.
-The ps\plot command has a lot of functionality, which you can check by typing The help command can be used to get more info for any of the StaMPS commands.
+You will notice that a lot of pixels have been selected as initial PS candidates, and many of them look guite noisy.
+The June 2016 interferogram uses the same image for master and slave, and hence has zero phase throughout.

+The ps plot command has a lot of functionality, which you can check by typing